uschpc/documentation-public/project_filesystem.md

 ## Backups

-There are no backups for either /scratch or /staging.
+There are no backups for either /scratch, /scratch2, or /staging.
 Please keep additional copies of your important data elsewhere to prevent accidental data loss.
 (If your PhD thesis relies on your data, keep at least three copies.)

 ## Installing software

-Installing software on /scratch should be as easy as installing it to your project directory.
+Installing software on /scratch and /scratch2 should be as easy as installing it to your project directory.
 However, there are some special cases where it is more difficult.
 If you require further assistance, please contact us at hpc@usc.edu.

 ### Python